Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Finite Representation and its Limits

 Different strategies of finite representation have been used such as (i) finite bases \citep{Nebel90:Reasoning,Dalal88,dix94:beliefRevision}, and (ii) finite sets of models \citep{DEL_book,DEL_intro}.
 In the former strategy, each finite set $X$ of formulae, called a \emph{finite base}, represents the theory $\Cn{X}$.
 In the latter strategy, models are used to represent an epistemic state.
 Precisely, each finite set $X$ of models represents the theory of all formulae satisfied by all models in $X$, that is, the theory $\{ \varphi \in \Fm_{\LL} \mid M \models \varphi, \mbox{ for all } M \in X \}$.
-The expressiveness of finite bases and finite sets of models are incomparable, that is, some theories expressible in one method cannot be expressed in the other method and vice versa.
-For instance, the information that \emph{``John swims every two days''} cannot be expressed via a finite base in LTL \citep{wolper:more-expressive}, although it can be expressed via a single Kripke structure (shown in \cref{fig:kripke}, where $p$ stands for \emph{``John swims''}).
-On the other hand, \emph{``Anna will swim eventually''} is expressible as a single LTL formula ($\Finally s$, where $s$ stands for \emph{``Anna swims''}), but it cannot be expressed via a finite set of models. \begin{toappendix} \begin{proposition} The theory $\Cn{\Finally p}$ is not expressible via a finite set of models. \end{proposition} \begin{proof} Suppose there was a finite set of models, i.e., Kripke structures $\{M_1,\ldots, M_n\}$ such that Each Kripke structure $M_i$ has some finite number of states $m_i$.
+The expressiveness of finite bases and finite sets of models are, in general (depending on the logic), incomparable, that is, some theories expressible in one method cannot be expressed in the other method and vice versa.
+For instance, the information that \emph{``Mauricio swims every two days''} cannot be expressed via a finite base in LTL \citep{wolper:more-expressive}, although it can be expressed via a single Kripke structure (shown in \cref{fig:kripke}, where $p$~again stands for \emph{``Mauricio swims''}, as in~\cref{ex:ltl-swim}).
+On the other hand, \emph{``Mauricio will swim eventually''} is expressible as a single LTL formula ($\Finally p$), but cannot be expressed via a finite set of models. \begin{toappendix} \begin{proposition} The theory $\Cn{\Finally p}$ is not expressible via a finite set of models. \end{proposition} \begin{proof} Suppose there was a finite set of models, i.e., Kripke structures $\{M_1,\ldots, M_n\}$ such that Each Kripke structure $M_i$ has some finite number of states $m_i$.
 Clearly, we must have $M_i \models \Finally p$.
 It follows that for every trace of $M_i$, $p$ must hold at least once within the first $m_i$ time steps: otherwise, there must be a cycle that can be reached and traversed without encountering an occurrence of $p$.
 If this were the case, there would also be an infinite trace corresponding to infinite repetition of this cycle, where $p$ never holds; this would contradict $M_i \models \Finally p$.

 Let now $m$ be the maximum over all $m_i$ for $i=1,\ldots,n$.
 Then each of the models $M_i$ satisfies $\bigvee_{k=0}^{m} \Next[k] p$.
 Thus, $\bigvee_{k=0}^{m} \Next[k] p$ is in the theory represented by the models $M_1,\ldots, M_n$.
 But this formula is not in $\Cn{\Finally p}$, so we arrive at a contradiction. \end{proof} \end{toappendix}